Palmerston North Girls' High School

-Palmerston North Girls' High School is a secondary school for girls, located in the suburb of West End in the city of Palmerston North, New Zealand.
+Palmerston North Girls' High School (PNGHS) is a secondary school for girls, located in the suburb of West End in the city of Palmerston North, New Zealand.

 Location

 The main entrance of the school is located on Fitzherbert Avenue, near the Victoria Esplanade.
-Adjacent to the north are Huia Street and tennis courts.
+Adjacent to the North are Huia Street and the Manawatu Lawn Tennis Club.
 Behind the school is Manawaroa/Ongley Park.

 History

 In 1902, Palmerston North High School was a co-ed secondary school created with an initial roll of 84 students (40 boys and 44 girls).
 The first classes were held at St Andrews Presbyterian Church Sunday School hall.

 In 1912, Palmerston North High School was split into two single-sex schools: Palmerston North Girls’ High School and Palmerston North Boys’ High School.